davidsadovy/data690_fall2022/data690_world_dev/wdx_analysis.md

 ### Life Expectancy
 ![](charts/life_expectancy_G7_2010_bar.png)

 Life Expectancies range from a low of 78.54 years in the United States to a high of 82.84 years in Japan.
 The average across the G7 is 80.96 years.
-Life expectancies are fairly consistent, with a range of 4.3 years.
+Life expectancies are fairly consistent, with a range of 4.3 years, slightly less than the range in schooling years.

 ### GDP Per Capita
 ![](charts/GDP_per_capita_G7_2010_bar.png)